 FIGURE 3-1.
-EXAMPLE OF SCREEN SIZE MAPPING
+EXAMPLE OF SCREEN SIZE MAPPING.

 Under certain display conditions, any expansion scheme can result in undesirable aliasing effects of the displayed data.
-For this reason the WD90C20A allows the system designer flexibility to choose between vertical expansion or centering as shown below.
+For this reason the WD90C20 allows the system designer flexibility to choose between vertical expansion or centering as appropriate.